Are travel credit cards worth it?

 Whether it’s through airlines or hotels, having elite status can make your travels much more comfortable (and save you a ton of cash).
 While status is usually reserved for frequent travelers, several hotel loyalty programs issue it outright to their co-branded cardholders.
 Some of these cards even let you earn additional status via credit card spending.

-With so many travel cards being promoted all over the web, it might be tempting to think they’re a good fit for everyone.
-That’s not necessarily true.
 Here are some of the factors you should consider when deciding if a travel card is worth it for you:

-Don’t get a card without a travel goal in mind
+Have a travel goal in mind

 Your travel goals are the most important factor in deciding whether a travel card is worth it.
-Are you looking to book aspirational travel or are you more of an RV’er?
+Are you looking to book aspirational travel or are you more of an RVer?
 Travel cards are ideal for luxury travel since they carry annual fees and sometimes have complicated reward programs.

 Consider your spending habits